Inzhenerka/docs.getdbt.tech/website/snippets/_dbt-directory-faq.md

 <TabItem value="Move the dbt_cloud.yml file">

-You can move the `dbt_cloud.yml` file into the `.dbt` directory using the `mv` command or by dragging and dropping the file into the `.dbt` directory by opening the Downloads folder using the "Go to Folder" dialog and then using drag-and-drop in the Finder UI.
+You can move the `dbt_cloud.yml` file into the `.dbt` directory using the `mv` command or by dragging and dropping the file into the `.dbt` directory by opening the Downloads folder using the "Go to Folder" dialog and then using drag-and-drop in the UI.

 To move the file using the terminal, use the `mv/move` command.
 This command moves the `dbt_cloud.yml` from the `Downloads` folder to the `.dbt` folder.
 If your `dbt_cloud.yml` file is located elsewhere, adjust the path accordingly.